minchen321/Movie_Quiz_App/README.md

 # Movie_Quiz_App

-MovieQuizApp is a Node.js web application with responsive frons-end design.
+MovieQuizApp is a Node.js web application with responsive front-end design.

 The users need to correctly answer at least one question in order to join the Brad Pitt's Fan Club.
 After the user answers the question, it will transition to a results screen.